Phedimus spurius (M. Bieb.) 't Hart

 When growing your Caucasian Stonecrop, you need to keep in mind that you have to give it sun and fertilizer and you do have to water it sometimes even though it's drought-resistant.
 You can give it a balanced, low-number fertilizer to help with poor soil and you can even help it out with deadheading the dried flowers.

-It isn't hard to grow Caucasian Stonecrop under the right circumstances, but this succulent is forgiving even in the wrong ones.
-Sometimes soil isn't as permeable as it should be, but the roots of this plant can actually push through it.
-Other times the sun doesn't come out as often and while this can possibly stunt the growth of the plant over prolonged time, you can still have a healthy Caucasian Stonecrop.
+It is not hard to grow Caucasian Stonecrop under the right circumstances, but this succulent is forgiving even in the wrong ones.
+Sometimes the soil is not as permeable as it should be, but the roots of this plant can actually push through it.
+Other times the sun does not come out as often and while this can possibly stunt the growth of the plant over prolonged time, you can still have a healthy Caucasian Stonecrop.

 - Phedimus spurius 'Album Superbum'